DiarDev/VaniMMo/README.md

 An MMo support plugin for servers.<br>
 <img src="img\MMoItem.png" width=512px height=512px>
 ## Why VaniMMo?
+- Vani is like a shortened word for vanilla
 - There are many features
 - Quick, easy
 ## What will it support?